 The main characteristic of ADD without hyperactivity is difficulty in concentration.
 Studies show that children with this diagnosis often suffer from anxiety and learning difficulties.
 Although there are no studies conducted on adults with this disorder, it is expected that ADD without hyperactivity has a different effect than ADD with hyperactivity.

-Adults with this disorder, especially those who have not been diagnosed and treated, can suffer from a number of problems, some of which are directly caused by ADHD and other compensatory behaviour associated with ADHD.
+Adults with this disorder, especially those who have not been diagnosed and received ADHD treatment, can suffer from a number of problems, some of which are directly caused by ADHD and other compensatory behaviour associated with ADHD.
 These symptoms may of course also be seen in children with ADHD.

 Although little is known about the prevalence of ADHD in adults, the research that has been done shows that ADHD occurs equally in adult men and women.
 Two-thirds of children diagnosed with ADHD before puberty will still show behavioural problems during adolescence when emotional problems related to ADHD manifest.
 Up to one-half of these adolescents will still have symptoms of ADHD lasting into adulthood.